rtmzshw/alfabet/README.md

 * user api -> http://localhost/user/docs
 * event api -> http://localhost/user/docs

-In order to access event api, you need to authenticate first (get the token from register api under users).
+In order to access event api, you need to authenticate first (get the token from signup api under users).

 ## architecture
 The entire codebase is encapsulated within a single service, using Python's FastAPI web server. \